Dev-Maidul/Dev-Maidul/README.md

 ## 🎯 Professional Summary

 Computer Science undergraduate at **China University of Petroleum** with strong hands-on experience in **full-stack web development** and **technical instruction**.
-Proven ability to design, develop, and deploy scalable web applications using modern JavaScript frameworks and backend technologies.
-Adept at translating academic knowledge into production-ready solutions.
+Skilled in building scalable, secure, and maintainable web applications using modern JavaScript frameworks and backend technologies.
+Combines academic foundations with real-world development experience.
 Actively seeking **remote roles, internships, or contract opportunities** in software engineering.

 ---